JulianOzelRose/TL-WR841N-v14/README.md

 https://github.com/JulianOzelRose/TL-WR841N-v14/assets/95890436/a60d247e-1f4d-4040-9cc5-ded4b511eb84

 With ```/web/``` archived and uploaded, we just have 10 directories left.
 It should be noted that some of these directories, particularly ```/dev/```, ```/proc/```, and ```/sys/``` are system-reserved directories that contain mostly symbolic links and other files which cannot be properly archived.
-In any case, we should be able to dump most of the file system using these methods.
+In any case, we should be able to extract most of the file system using these methods.

 ## Extracting the firmware
-With the file system successfully dumped, the next logical step is to extract the firmware.
+With the file system successfully extracted, the next logical step is to extract the firmware.
 Upon closer inspection of the board, it appears to use the **cFeon 25QH32** series IC chip for storing its firmware.
 With the CH341A programmer, there are two ways to go about extracting the firmware from the IC chip: